ESTOS/estos-kurento-scripts/etc/README.md

 Further builds shoud be made using either **rebuild.sh** (if you made local changes) or **update.sh + rebuild.sh** (if you need updates from the repositories).

-**lascommits.sh** is used by **makedist.sh** to get information about the last commits in the respositories to make it possible to reproduce each build.
+**lastcommits.sh** is used by **makedist.sh** to get information about the last commits in the respositories to make it possible to reproduce each build.

 ## License